JonCat1/Jon-Catanzano---Sample/README.md

 > **Warning**
 > **This is Jon Catanzano's writing sample for the Comcast Writing Challenge.** This document does not refer to an in-use API.

-This repository contains a summary of how you can use these sample API services to create a running application.
+This repository contains documentation that summarizes how you can use these sample API services to create a running application.

 #### Contents